 Staging of bladder cancer

-The stage of a bladder cancer is a standard summary of how far it has spread.
-The stage of a cancer is important when choosing the best treatment.
+The stage of a bladder cancer describes how far it has spread.
+The stage is important when choosing the best treatment.
 The stage can also help predict the patient’s outlook (prognosis).

-The stages of bladder cancer are usually labeled using Roman numerals 0 through IV (0-4).
-As a rule, the lower the number, the less the cancer has spread.
+The T, N, and M categories are combined to get an overall stage, using 0 and the Roman numerals I through IV (1-4).
+The lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.